betsalel-williamson/fpga-hello-world/.work-items/fpga-aws-hello-world/task.md

     -   The CI workflow (`.github/workflows/fpga-ci.yaml`) is updated to depend on the Docker image build workflow and uses the published FPGA Development Environment Docker Image for the build and simulate steps. [x]
     -   The pipeline successfully triggers on code push, pulls the HDL, and initiates the AFDK build and simulation process (simulated by `iverilog` build/simulate) within the Docker container. [x]
     -   A placeholder AFI is generated (or the build process completes without errors, even if the AFI is not yet fully functional). [x]
+    -   The `hello_world.vvp` and `hello_world.vcd` files are uploaded as workflow artifacts. [x]
--   **Test Strategy:** Push a minor change to `hello_world.v`, observe the `fpga-ci.yaml` workflow execution, and verify that the build and simulate stages complete successfully using the Docker image.
+-   **Test Strategy:** Push a minor change to `hello_world.v`, observe the `fpga-ci.yaml` workflow execution, and verify that the `make test` command completes successfully using the Docker image, and that the simulation artifacts are available for download.

 ### 6. Automate AWS Deployment (CI/CD - Deploy Stage)